prople/paper/the-prople-paper/v1.0.0/introduction.md

 - `Social Agent`, used to manage any social activities such as real-time communication
 - `Crypto Wallet`, used to manage financial activities and assets

-In summary, `Prople` provides an *individual agent*, an ecosystem, and an open, decentralized and P2P networks to provides three important domain problems:
+In summary, `Prople` provides an *actor agent*, an ecosystem, and an open, decentralized and P2P networks to provides solution for the three important domains:

 - `Decentralized Identity`
 - `Decentralized Social`
 - `Decentralized Finance`

 > `Prople` has a mission and vision to give back the true ownership and control back to the people.

+---

+> [The Prople Paper: Introduction](https://github.com/prople/paper/blob/main/the-prople-paper/v1.0.0/introduction.md) © 2024 by [rstlix0x0](https://github.com/rstlix0x0/) is licensed under [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/?ref=chooser-v1)